 Intelligent Data Analysis invites the submission of research and application articles that comply with the aims and scope of the journal.
 In particular, articles that discuss development of new AI architectures, methodologies, and techniques and their applications to the field of data analysis are preferred.
+Manuscripts should be submitted in *.pdf format only.
+Please prepare your manuscripts in single space, and include figures and tables in the body of the text where they are referred to.
 Manuscripts are received with the understanding that their content is unpublished material and is not being submitted for publication elsewhere.
 Further, it is understood that each co-author has made substantial contributions to the work described and that each accepts joint responsibility for publication.

 After the article has been accepted, the authors should submit the final version as source files, including a word processor file of the text, such as Word or LateX (If using LaTeX, please use the standard article.sty as a style file and also send a PDF version of the LaTeX file).

 It is possible to have figures printed in colour, provided the cost of their reproduction is paid for by the author.
 See Preparation of Manuscripts for the required file formats.

 The IOS Press Open Library® offers authors an Open Access (OA) option.
 By selecting the OA option, the article will be freely available from the moment it is published; also in the pre-press module.
 In the Open Library® the article processing charges are paid in the form of an Open Access Fee.
 Open Access is entirely optional.
 See our IOS Press Open Library® section for more information about this option.

 Organization of the paper and style of presentation